Menu

 Misdiagnosis

-A medical issue that is exacerbated due to a misdiagnosis may be due to [blank].
+A medical issue that is exacerbated due to a misdiagnosis may be due to numerous reasons.
 However, not all misdiagnoses could be considered malpractice.
 Diagnosing a patient requires the patient to not disclose their symptoms and present with symptoms the doctor can reasonably use to correctly diagnose.
 Doctors are legally held to a standard of care, which asks if their actions were reasonable compared to the practice of a competent doctor in their field.
 If another doctor would make the same diagnosis with the same information available, it may not be malpractice.

 Improper Treatment